Sorry, you need to enable JavaScript to visit this website.

 • The right to file a complaint

-Lastly, two films describe young people’s rights when they are in foster care or placed at an accommodation facility for children and young persons or an institution.
+Lastly, two films describe young people’s rights when they are in foster care or placed at an accommodation facility for children and young persons or in an institution.

 The Danish Authority of Social Services and Housing also offers other material in order to promote and inform about social rights:

 • A brochure about rights and possibilities regarding the treatment of drug abuse.
-The target group is drug abusers above the age of 18 (The National Board of Social Services).
+The target group is drug abusers above the age of 18 (The National Board of Social Services)

 The Danish Children’s Houses